 Roaring River's primary planning and regulatory capabilities are its zoning and floodplain regulations, both adopted in 2015.
-The Tribe is also growing its planning and regulatory capability by developing a capital improvement plan for Tribal investments and a building code.
+They are also growing their planning and regulatory capability by developing a capital improvement plan for tribal investments and a building code.
 There may be opportunities to integrate the findings of this mitigation plan into both of those mechanisms, as they are being developed at the same time.
-The Tribe also has a master plan and an economic development plan, but both are outdated and elements of those contradict the results of this mitigation plan.
+Roaring River also has a master plan and an economic development plan, but both are outdated and elements of those contradict the results of this mitigation plan.
 Overall, planning and regulatory capabilities are limited, but what is in place generally supports hazard mitigation, as shown below.